-A standard 8-oz. serving of milk provides good to excellent sources of nine essential nutrients, making it one of the most nutrient-dense foods.
+A standard 8-oz. serving of milk provides excellent sources of nine essential nutrients, making it one of the most nutrient-dense foods.
 This means it provides a high level of essential nutrients compared to its calories.
 In fact, each serving of milk provides 10% or more of the recommended daily intake for calcium, Vitamin D (if fortified), protein, Vitamin B5, Vitamin A, Vitamin B12, riboflavin and phosphorus.

 Milk is well known as an excellent source of calcium.
 Regardless of its fat content, milk provides 8 grams of protein and about 300 milligrams of calcium per serving (8 fluid ounces).
 The chart below provides information on the calcium content of fluid milk products per serving.
 A diet that includes three servings of milk (or other comparable dairy foods) each day provides enough calcium and other nutrients that may help reduce the risk of osteoporosis, high blood pressure and colon cancer.